Skip to Content

 intolerance to both milk protein and soy.
 These babies may need a hypoallergenic formula

-(such as Alimentum or Nutramigen), which is much more expensive than
+(such as Alimentum or Nutramigen).

 Some formula-fed babies develop problems similar to